In view of further hoisting the flag of creativity for societal

 Nobody’s feeling gay.

-The hoary heads keep calm,
+heads keep calm,

 Creating friction between their palms.